 Posted On August 15, 2018

-The Poo Poo Point Chirico Trail is close to town (Issaquah) and provides a good workout with a great view.
+The Poo Poo Point Chirico Trail is close to town (one of the best hikes in Issaquah) and provides a good workout with a great view.
 This was my first time taking the shorter, steeper trail to Poo Poo Point from the other side (the Chirico Trail).

 First thing to note is that the trail begins at the landing for paragliders, and staying alert for landings is of utmost importance when starting and ending this hike!

 Taking this route is about 5.5 miles round trip from the parking lot/landing strip to Poo Poo Point (the other trail, going from Issaquah High School, is a bit over 7 miles).